Decision-Making: Policies and Ethics in Health Care and Public Health

 - Distribution of resources vs. patient care.

-Public health ethics become relevant to clinicians when they plan projects directed at their practice population—for example, implementation of screening guidelines or vaccination programmes.
-They can also impinge on ethical considerations relating to individuals in situations when the health of the population is at risk.
-The central values of clinical ethics, such as autonomy, individual liberty, beneficence and non-malfeasance, relate to the interaction between clinicians and patients.
-Public health, focussing on the community, has a wider range of values, including:29, 30
+Public health ethics become relevant to clinicians when they plan projects directed at their practice population, such as implementing screening guidelines or vaccination programmes.
+The problem is that in situations when the health of the population is at risk, public health ethics can conflict with individual ethical considerations.
+The central values of clinical ethics, such as autonomy, individual liberty, beneficence, and non-malfeasance, relate to interactions between clinicians and patients.
+Public health, focusing on the community, has a wider range of substantive and procedural values, outlined in Table 14.4.35, 36

-Several frameworks have been developed to assess the ethics of public health action;30-34 each one highlights a particular perspective.
+Several frameworks have been developed to assess the ethics of public health action;36-40 each highlights a particular perspective.
 As public health develops, its ethical frameworks are also likely to continue to evolve.
-Ethical frameworks help identify the range of issues to be considered before deciding on an action.
-They do not identify the ‘right’ decision;35 they are just ‘frames,’ a way of looking at a problem.
-They aim to assist the decision-maker, but judgment on the decision-maker’s part remains essential.

 Ethical issues relevant to public health actions